bitrix24/b24restdocs/api-reference/catalog/data-types.md

 The list of currencies can be obtained using the method [crm.currency.list](../crm/currency/crm-currency-list.md).

-Not editable when inventory accounting is enabled.
+Not editable when inventory management is enabled.

-For parent products, the ability to edit this field is available only in the on-premise version when the option "Show the Trade Catalog tab for products with trade offers" is enabled
+For parent products, the ability to edit this field is available only in the on-premise version when the option "Show the Trade Catalog tab for products that have trade offers" is enabled
 ||
 || **purchasingPrice**
 [`float`](../data-types.md) | Purchasing price.

-Not editable when inventory accounting is enabled.
+Not editable when inventory management is enabled.

-For parent products, the ability to edit this field is available only in the on-premise version when the option "Show the Trade Catalog tab for products with trade offers" is enabled
+For parent products, the ability to edit this field is available only in the on-premise version when the option "Show the Trade Catalog tab for products that have trade offers" is enabled
 ||
 || **quantity**
 [`float`](../data-types.md) | Quantity.

-Not editable when inventory accounting is enabled.
+Not editable when inventory management is enabled.

-For parent products, the ability to edit this field is available only in the on-premise version when the option "Show the Trade Catalog tab for products with trade offers" is enabled
+For parent products, the ability to edit this field is available only in the on-premise version when the option "Show the Trade Catalog tab for products that have trade offers" is enabled
 ||
 || **propertyN**
 [`object\|array`](../data-types.md) | Value of the parent product property, where `N` — identifier of the property.
 There can be multiple properties.

-The value is specified in the format `{valueId: valueId, value: value}` or in the format `[{valueId: valueId1, value: value1}, ..., {valueId: valueIdN, value: valueN}]`, if the property is multiple.
+The value is specified in the format `{valueId: valueId, value: value}` or in the format `[{valueId: valueId1, value: value1}, ..., {valueId: valueIdN, value: valueN}]` if the property is multiple.
 Here `valueId` — identifier of the property value, and `value` — value of the property.

 If `valueId` is not specified, the existing value will be removed from the database and replaced with the new one specified in `value`.
 If the property is multiple, all existing values of the property for which `valueId` was not specified will be removed.